sp3006/data-pipeline-airflow-app/README.md

 # Airflow Env:
     Our airflow is runing under the local virtual environment https://localhost:8080
-# Airflow Configurations and Connection Id
+# Steps to configure the redshift using Airflow UI
     On the next create connection page, enter the following values:

         Conn Id: Enter redshift.